Tandy Trower: Windows

 Late in 1984, Steve Ballmer, who had become Tandy's boss, asked him to take over retail marketing responsibility for Microsoft Windows.
 IBM had rejected licensing Windows in favor of their own character based windowed app manager called TopView, but Microsoft continued with the development of a graphical user interface.
 Windows 1.0 shipped in fall of 1985.
-That version of Windows bears a scant resemblance to today's version since it had to run on CGA cards which had a resolution of 320×200 pixels, and, prior to Tandy joining the team, it had been decided to use tiled windows rather than overlapping ones as it had in its original design.
+That version of Windows bears a scant resemblance to today's version since it had to run on CGA cards which had a resolution of 640×200 pixels, and, prior to Tandy joining the team, it had been decided to use tiled windows rather than overlapping ones as it had in its original design.

 Tandy wrote the specs for a set of desktop applets including a Paint program, a simple word processor called Windows Write, Calculator, Reversi game, Notepad, File Manager, and Calendar program.
 He also defined a way to change system parameters using an app called the Control Panel.

 Applications for Windows were slow in coming to market at first.
 In July 1986 Tandy, as Director of Marketing for Windows, had to admit that there were less than a dozen third-party apps.

 He stayed on to help manage Windows 2.0 and the interface shifted back to overlapping windows.
 It became the platform for one of the first significant applications to run on Windows, Microsoft Excel.
 By then a company called Aldus had also created a Windows version of their popular page layout product, Pagemaker, which took advantage of a printer driver for the HP LaserJet printer.
 At the time most printers were dot matrix.

 By that time, there was a Joint Development Agreement with IBM (who still rejected licensing Windows) where Microsoft and IBM would work together on a new OS called OS/2 that would include its own window manager called Presentation Manager.
 The UIs for Windows and OS/2 Presentation Manager had to be kept in sync so users could move smoothly between them and Tandy became the liaison to negotiating features between the products in an effort to keep them operational compatible.

 When Windows 2.0 shipped in November 1987, Tandy proposed the creation of a new group at Microsoft that would do usability testing, app interface design, publish UI guidelines, and create prototypes of new UIs.
 Subsequently, he founded Microsoft's first usability test labs and wrote most of the guidelines for designing Windows applications that were published by Microsoft Press.
 He was also a featured speaker on application interface design at early user interface conferences.

-Around this time Steve Jobs left Apple and sued Microsoft over Windows.
+Around this time Apple sued Microsoft over Windows.
 Tandy was involved in depositions and tasked with creating videos and other educational elements for the Microsoft legal team to use in court.
 Eventually, the matter was settled out of court.